 Resilience depends on the speed and quality of recovery

 Abstract: Tracking estimates of resilience is key to understanding the ability of countries to withstand natural shocks.
 Following on the World Bank’s Unbreakable report, this study provides an update to the resilience indicator based on the latest available data.
-It shows that overall countries have made some progress in building resilience since the previous estimates.
+Overall, it shows that countries have made some progress in building resilience since the previous estimates.
 Further, this report shows that by estimating this resilience indicator, the main drivers of vulnerability and resilience can be determined – and thus resilience building measures can be identified and prioritized.
 This report considers different measures under the “building back better” principle: Faster, more inclusive, and stronger reconstruction.

 Beyond asset losses: The well-being losses of natural disasters depend on people’s socio-economic resilience